 You can define multiple animation settings for overall use and overrides during battle (e.g. to play different movement animations in battle).
 Learn more about animations in this documentation.

 Equipment is equipped on equipment slots.

 An equipment can be equipped on multiple slots – either being equipped on all defined slots at the same time (e.g. a two-handed sword on left and right hand), or equipping it on a single slot (like a dagger on left or right hand).
-Equipment can define multiple equipment slot sets on which it can be equipped, e.g. a two-handed sword having 2 sets, one for left and right hand and one for a secondary equipment part (2nd left/right hand) to use equipment switching.
+Equipment can define multiple equipment slot sets on which it can be equipped, e.g. a two-handed sword having 2 sets, one for left and right hand and one for a secondary equipment slot (2nd left/right hand) to use equipment switching.

 See the Equipment Slot Set Templates for details on the setup.
 Beside using the reusable templates, you can also define a specific setup in the equipment itself.

 Equipment can optionally require defined conditions to be equipable, e.g. the combatant being at least level 10 or knowing an ability.
 Beside status conditions, you can also check for variables, quest and other things.